-Revenue Revenue Recognition Policy Discretionary (also "Mai or "MDF" income) financial ket Development contributions Fund" MDF income is recognised when the right to receive the payment is established.
+Revenue Revenue Recognition Policy Discretionary financial contributions (also "Market Development Fund" or "MDF" income) MDF income is recognised when the right to receive the payment is established.
 MDF income is discretionary and provided and receivable at month-end and paid within 14 days after month-end.
 Cash flow boost Cash flow boost income is recognised when the right to the payment is established (e.g. monthly or quarterly in the activity statement).
 Other income All other revenues that did not contain contracts with customers are recognised as goods and services are provided.